gnudatalanguage/gdl/README.md

 GDL - GNU Data Language
 =======================

-GDL is a free/libre/open source incremental compiler compatible with IDL and to some extent with PV-WAVE.
+GDL is a free/libre/open source incremental compiler compatible with IDL (Interactive Data Language) and to some extent with PV-WAVE.
 Together with its library routines it serves as a tool for data analysis and visualization in such disciplines as astronomy, geosciences and medical imaging.
 GDL development had been started by **Marc Schellens** back in early noughties and has since continued